vispr-workshop/vispr-workshop.github.io/index.md

 layout: default
 ---

-# VISPR: Visual Pre-Training for Robotics
+# Visual Pre-Training for Robotics

 CVPR 2023 Workshop
 Day: June 19, 2023
 Time: All Day

 The great vision scientist, James J. Gibson, famously said “We see in order to move and we move in order to see.”
 But can we learn to see before we learn to move?
 And how far can we move if we first learn to see?